 Exec node runs a command, it creates a container for that command.

-The container's contents may change based on your command, but it's based on an initial disk image, which remains fixed.
+The container's contents may change based on your command, but it starts with an initial disk image that remains fixed.

 You can control which software is available to the container by making modifications to the image before the container gets created.

-If you make changes, you'll want to be aware of whether you're changing something in the image, or something in the container, because it will effect how much reprocessing is required before you can see your changes in action.
+If you make changes, you'll want to be aware of whether you're changing something in the image, or something in the container, because it will affect how much reprocessing is needed before you can see your changes in action.

 If you arrange your pipeline well, the Conducto web app will quickly draw your attention to problem areas.
 But it can only zoom in so closely--at some point you're going to need tools that are specifically suited for that node.
-To do this, consult the pipeline via the web app and copy a debug command.
+In the web app, click the debug button to copy a command for your terminal.

-Pasting it into your terminal will give you an interactive shell session in a container that's just abount to run the suspicious command, so you can poke around, attach, a debugger, or work whatever magic you need.
-When you're ready to catch that bug, you can run the same script that Conducto would run, and expect the same behavior that you'd see in-pipeline.
+Pasting it into your terminal will give you an interactive shell session in a container that's just about to run the suspicious command, so you can poke around, attach a debugger, or work whatever magic you need.
+When you're ready to catch that bug, you can run the same script that Conducto would run and expect the same behavior that you'd see in-pipeline.

 If you're writing your pipeline definition in python, and you want your node to call a python function, there's a shortcut.